Anhtram-NodeJS/UserLocation/README.md

 	- The schema for submitted objects is as follows:
 		1. userId - the user that is submitting the location
 		2. name - the name of the location
 	- Returns a visitId which can be referenced in the GET.
 Visit IDs are globally unique to the location submission
 2. GET /visit

-  a.
-Can be queried with either of the following patterns
+	- Can be queried with either of the following patterns

-     i. visitId
+		a. `visitId`

-    ii. both of the following two query params:
+		b. both of the following two query params:

-        . userId
+			- `userId`

-        . searchString- A string which is attempted to be matched over the 5 most recent locations the user has visited.
+			- `searchString` - A string which is attempted to be matched over the 5 most recent locations the user has visited.
 The matching should be fuzzy, and case insensitive.

-  b.
-Returns an array of arrival objects that was submitted to the POST.
+	- Returns an array of arrival objects that was submitted to the POST.

 Errors are clearly handled and input are validated.